nathancarter/ge-lib/docs/drawing-symmetry-objects.md

 # Drawing Symmetry Objects

-This file will document how to use `ge-lib.js` to draw symmetry objects.
+This file documents how to use `ge-lib.js` to draw symmetry objects.

 This file expects that you have read the
 [Basic API](basic-api.md) document.